Joe Gow: Adult film controversy and termination

 In December 2023, Gow was terminated from his position as chancellor when it was discovered that he and his current wife, Carmen Wilson, also a former professor at the university, uploaded adult videos of themselves to websites such as OnlyFans and PornHub.
 The couple also wrote two books together, Married with Benefits: Our Real-Life Adult Industry Adventures, and Monogamy with Benefits: How Porn Enriches Our Relationship, under the pen names of Geri and Jay Hart.
 The couple created social media profiles on several services under the name, "Sexy Happy Couple", and hosted a YouTube channel titled "Sexy Healthy Cooking", which featured videos of them cooking vegan dishes with pornographic actors.

 Gow challenged the decision as a violation of his freedom of speech.
 According to Gow, he did not use University of Wisconsin resources in the production of the videos or mention his connection to the college.
 Following his termination, a local brewery capitalized on the controversy by offering a "Hot for Chancellor" beer featuring a caricature of Gow on the can.

 In April 2024, in addition to firing him as chancellor, the university administration sought to remove him from his position as a tenured professor.
 In July 2024, a committee of peer-tenured faculty had voted to recommend that he be removed from his faculty position.
 In September 2024, the Universities of Wisconsin Board of Regents voted 17–0 to fire him from his tenured faculty job over making pornography.
 In response, Gow noted that "the regents claim to want to protect and promote free expression, but their action today shows this isn't true", describing them as "a Board of Hypocrites".
 The Foundation for Individual Rights and Expression called the termination "a major blow to academic freedom and faculty free speech rights."
+In early 2025, Gow filed suit against the Universities of Wisconsin seeking reinstatement to his tenured faculty position.
+He also disputed the university's allegation that he refused to cooperate with its investigation, asserting that he had merely sought legal counsel before participating.
+In early 2026, Gow and his wife won an XMA Award for best sex scene in a featurette.
+As of July 2026 the university litigation remained pending.